Staff

 Executive Team

-- Stephanie Love-Patterson, CEO & President
+- Stephanie Love-Patterson, President & CEO

-- Will Chambers, Vice President of Human Resources
+- Will Chambers, VP of Human Resources

-- Tonya King, Vice President of Programs
+- Tonya King, VP of Programs

 Capacity Technical Assistance Team

-- Ellen Yin-Wycoff, Senior Manager of Capacity Technical Assistance
+- Ellen Yin-Wycoff, Senior Manager of CTA

-- Anika Boyd, Capacity Technical Assistance Coordinator
+- Anika Boyd, CTA Coordinator

 - Laura Zillman, Communications Specialist